Argumentation-LLC/howto/index.md

 # Argumentation
 Thank you for using Argumentation.io!
 Argumentation.io is an app for creating, viewing, and sharing argument maps, sometimes known as argument diagrams or visualizations.

-This document contains instructions for Argumentation's controls and functions.
+This document contains instructions for Argumentation.io's controls and functions.